yashkatha/Projects/README.md

 # Projects
-All the project of web development demo
+All the project of web development demo.